 For Malaysian (and most other countries), you will be required to obtain a tourist visa-on-arrival before entering Oman.

-As you enter the arrival hall (old airport), walk straight and you will see Travelex Foreign Exchange bureau counter for you to apply your visa.
+As you enter the arrival hall (old airport), walk straight and you will see Travelex Foreign Exchange bureau counter is where you apply your visa-on-arrival.
 No forms are required.
 Just show your passport and mention how many days you will be in Oman.
 Thereafter, pay 5 OMR for a tourist visa valid for 10 days.
-As Travelex is a Foreign Exchange bureau, you can also change your currency here as well (at a lousy rate).
+As Travelex is a Foreign Exchange bureau, you can also change your currency as well (at a lousy rate).
 Credit card payment for the visa is also accepted.

 Update (Aug 2017)